 Oversubscription criteria are used to establish an order of priority for allocation purposes when the number of applications for places at a school is greater that the number of places available.
+This criteria is applied in the order which they are listed.
 Children who have an Education Health and Care Plan would be admitted to the school named in the plan over and above the published oversubscription criteria.
-The oversubscription criteria for the Trust's schools will be published in the parents' guides as follows:
+The oversubscription criteria for the Trust's schools will be published in the parents' quides as follows: